jkung2314/silver-parakeet/README.md

 ## Instructions to Run Code
 Run `kenv CMPS_111_SCHED=1` to create/modify kernel variable, where 1 represents case 1,
-and 2 represents case 2, etc.
+and 2 represents case 2, etc. Note that after building and installing the kernel once,
+changing the kernel variable will not require another build/install.

 Run `make all`, which moves the required the kernel file(s) /usr/src/sys/kern,
 then proceeds to build and install kernel.